JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Kevin Crissey - Citigroup Global Markets, Inc.

 Good morning, everybody.
-First, I wanted to start-off congratulating Ursula on her promotion to VP.
+First, I wanted to start off congratulating Ursula on her promotion to VP.
 I'm sure she'll do a great job.
 Can you give an update on the cabin refresh and where you sit there?

 Robin Hayes - JetBlue Airways Corp.